 Eventually for eternity.

 A poem to describe love from a constantly suspended state of waiting and wonder.
+Read more of my poetry on my blog.

 Continue reading